-\\ Aggregate amount involved in material civil litigation against the Company is INR 40.11 Crore approx.
+Aggregate amount involved in material civil litigation against the Company is INR 40.11 Crore.

-^ 70 criminal cases have been filed by the Company in relation to dishonour of cheques under Section 138 of the Negotiable Instrument Act, 1881 against its authorized distributors who have outstanding amounts due to non-payment for materials received by them.
-The total amount involved in these cases are INR 2.75 Crore approx. Also, 4 FIRs have been filed by the Company against certain individuals and service providers etc.
+72 criminal cases have been filed by the Company in relation to dishonour of cheques under Section 138 of the Negotiable Instrument Act, 1881 against its authorized distributors who have outstanding amounts due to non-payment for materials received by them.
+The total amount involved in these cases are INR 2,90,91,658/-.
+Also, 5 FIRs have been filed by the Company against certain individuals.

-For further details, see the chapter titled "Outstanding Litigation and Material Developments" on page 96.
+For further details, see the chapter titled "Outstanding Litigation and Material Developments" on page 95.